Last Updated on 10th November 2021 by Mike@bitaboutbritain

 Whatever – Shugborough has something for pretty much everyone and is the kind of place you cannot possibly do justice to in a single visit.
 The relaxed atmosphere and individual nature of the place when it was managed by Staffordshire County Council was perfect; let’s hope the National Trust manages to retain both and is aware of the risk of their creeping corporate identity reducing all homes to a similar visitor experience each time.

-Find Shugborough and other stately homes on the Attraction Directory.
+Find other stately homes listed on A Bit About Britain.